SeaMonster-Studios/embed-svgs/README.md

 # Embed SVGs

 Takes an object with nested objects containing links to svgs, then retreives the contents of each svg and returns a new object.
-This is useful when you need to change svg properties or animate them.
+This is useful when you need the svg markup in order to change properties or animate them.

 Can be used in Node and Browser environments. `embedSvgs` is an async function, so use accordingly.